-IMPORTANT!
 The firewall lockdown wizard should only be run after the load balancer is fully configured and tested.
-Also, if changes are made later to the load balanced services, the wizard should be re-run to ensure these changes are reflected in the lockdown script.
+If changes are made later to the load balanced services, the wizard should be re-run to ensure these changes are reflected in the lockdown script.